Two public byways begin in the centre of Coldharbour village.

 - Coldharbour Common Road (ROW# 527) heads west up to Coldharbour Cricket pitch and beyond to re-join Abinger Road opposite Cockshot Farm

-WOLVENS LANE IS TEMPORARILY CLOSED TO ALL 4X4 TRAFFIC UNTIL OCTOBER 2022.
+WOLVENS LANE IS NOW PERMANENTLY CLOSED TO ALL NON-ESSENTIAL 4X4 TRAFFIC.

 PLEASE CALL 999 OR 101 IF YOU WITNESS ANY UNLAWFUL ACTIVITIES ON OR NEAR BYWAYS IN SURREY.

 Byways are part of the county highways network and motorised vehicles are subject to the same laws regarding speed, road tax, MOT's and number plates.
 Drivers must have a valid driving license, insurance and wear a helmet when appropriate.

 Byways are popular for recreational use by 4x4's, quad-bikes, scramble and trail bikes.
 The noise levels, particularly of scramble bikes, can be very loud and obtrusive in this quiet rural area.
 Motorised vehicles are not permitted to travel off the byway, wooden stumps have been installed to restrict access to surrounding land where possible.

 Any use which you consider to be illegal should be reported immediately to the local police by dialling 101 giving a detailed description of the location and the vehicle(s) involved.
 The police take this matter very seriously and will respond.
 Several law-breakers have already been prosecuted and their vehicles confiscated as a direct result of the public taking prompt action.